ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

    ```

-* To start the CD management with ArgoCD, just executing the following should work.
+* To start the Continuous Deployment with ArgoCD, just executing the following command should deploy event streams cluster instance, MQ broker, kafka connect, and the different microservices.

    ```sh
    oc apply -k config/argocd